Other major reasons to serve this airport

-- Runways: Two IFR equipped/ full ILS CAT II and IIIb runways of 3,250 meters and 3,666 meters, for operations by commercial aircraft up to 747 and A380.
+- Runways: Two IFR equipped/ full ILS CAT II and IIIb runways of 3,250 metres and 3,666 metres, for operations by commercial aircraft up to 747 and A380.

-- Schedule facilitated (level 2), no slot constraints
+- Schedule facilitated (level two), no major slot constraints

 - 40 gates for departing passengers, 53 aircraft stands